 The Wilshire Center Business Improvement Corporation's (WCBIC) is the Advisory Board to City of Los Angeles for the Wilshire Center Business Improvement District (WCBID).
 The WCBID is an assessment district created by the Los Angeles City Council in 1995.
-We are one of over 40 BIDs in Los Angeles (visit labidc.org for more about the BIDs in LA).
+We are one of over 40 BIDs in Los Angeles.
 WCBID is a merchant based BID which is ratified or "reconfirmed" annually after each funded operating period in order to receive funds to continue operations.
 The WCBIC is a California nonprofit, mutual benefit corporation.

-WCBIC has been working diligently to improve our community for the past 18 years.
-For some of WCBID accomplishments from August 1995 to August 2012 go to accomplishments.
+WCBIC has been working diligently to improve our community for the past 29 years.

 The WCBIC's mission for the WCBID is to help Wilshire Center become a more livable and workable area, to provide for a better overall environment both socially and economically, to work towards constructive change and improvement for Wilshire Center, and to represent the WCBID assesses’ interest by advocating on behalf of its members' best interests in the area of public safety, beautification, promotion, maintenance, and economic development within the community.